jafl/YUI-3-Stockpile/README.md

 the number of subdirectories:  each namespace can have the maximum number of modules, instead of the limit being global.

+Important:  The name of a namespace cannot contain any hyphens.

 Version numbers for individual modules must be specified by configuring each of the patterns in the YUI Loader group with this configFn: